ClementCollignon/MarketNeutral_CNN/README.md

 Let's start by chosing a sector, in our case, residential REIT stocks listed in the US.
 We then select the 10 most traded stocks and download the historical data with Open, Close, High, Low and Volume (OCHLV) values for the one hour, one day, and one week candles ([data_extraction.py](data_extraction.py) helps with the task).

-We can then translate these OCHLV data into visual candle charts, in the form of torch tensors, as in the figure below.
+We can then translate these OCHLV data into visual candle charts, in the form of torch tensors, as in the figure below ( [you can plot your own](plot_candles.py)).
 And we can stack those tensors for a pair a stock.
 Practically, we have the 1h, 1d and 1week andle charts for the pair of stocks so that we end up with 6 channels in pytorch nomenclature.
 The height is fixed to 144 pixels (so that at least the height allows 4 2x2 maxpools and/or 2 3x3 ones).